 The Executive Board of Viscom AG currently comprises four members: Carsten Salewski (Sales), Peter Krippner (Operations), Martin Heuser (Development) and Dirk Schwingel (Finance).
 The Executive Board is solely responsible for managing the company in compliance with the law, Articles of Association, Rules of Procedure, resolutions of the Supervisory Board and employment contracts.
 The primary tasks of the Executive Board are determining the strategic alignment, managing the company and the Group, and planning, establishing and monitoring a risk management system and a compliance system.
-Furthermore, the Executive Board is required to consider diversity and in particular the fair inclusion of women in the process of filling management positions in the company.
-By way of resolution dated 31 May 2017, the Executive Board of Viscom AG has set targets for the share of women in the two management levels below the Executive Board in accordance with section 76(4) AktG.
-After detailed discussion, an unchanged target was resolved of a 0 % share of women in the top national management level and 20 % for the management level below that.
-These targets must therefore be achieved by or maintained until 30 June 2020.
+Furthermore, the Executive Board should consider diversity in the process of filling management positions in the company.
+By way of resolution dated 31 May 2017, the Executive Board of Viscom AG had set targets for the share of women in the two management levels below the Executive Board in accordance with section 76(4) AktG.
+The Executive Board had set a target of a 0 % share of women in the top national management level and 20 % for the management level below that.
+Under these, the targets had to be achieved by or maintained until 30 June 2020.
 The top two national management levels below Viscom AG's Executive Board have a total of 7 and 50 employees respectively.
-Currently 0 and 9 of these respectively are women.
-The share of women in the top two management levels below the Executive Board is therefore 0 % and 18 % respectively at this time.
+As at 30 June 2020, 0 and 10 of these respectively were women.
+The share of women in the top two management levels below the Executive Board was therefore 0 % and 20 % as at 30 June 2020.